TomHodson/command_line_slides/task2.md

 *word* # all files that contain 'word' word* # all files that start with 'word'
 ```
 You can do much more complex patterns but we'll leave it at that for now.
-You can give a glob pattern to any command that accepts multiple arguments for instance `cat`:
+You can give a wildcard to any command that accepts multiple arguments for instance `cat`:
 ```bash
 cat *.py # outputs all the files in the pwd ending in *.py to the terminal
 ```